pippinbarr/cart263-2021/topics/javascript/object-parameters.md

 ## Destructuring object parameters

 "Destructuring" is a bit of a scary word, but it's very helpful in this case.
-In JavaScript it allows us to easily break an object down into individual variables based on its properties, which is extremely helpful:
+In JavaScript it allows us to easily break an object down into individual variables based on its properties, which is lovely:

 ```javascript
 function setup() {